The Post-Trial and Post-Hearing Stages of a Divorce Proceeding in San Diego

 If the divorce can be handled amicably, then the proceedings may be much faster and less stressful because the couple is coming to an agreement cooperatively and without argument.
 However, there are always cases where either litigation or mediation is required and the couples will have to either go to court or attend meetings where they can reach a settlement.
 It is what happens after the trial or hearing is complete that many divorcing couples may not know or understand.

 In the event that you and your spouse decide to file for divorce, you will need an experienced San Diego divorce attorney there to help you with your case.
-At the Law Office of Thomas M. Huguenor, we are dedicated to providing excellent services and the utmost quality representation to our clients during all stages of a divorce from start to finish.
+At Huguenor Mattis, A.P.C., we are dedicated to providing excellent services and the utmost quality representation to our clients during all stages of a divorce from start to finish.
+Call our firm today at at (858) 458-9500.

 Before delving into the particulars of a post-trial process, it is important to understand briefly what happens prior to this.
 There are usually three options involved with divorcing: amicable agreements between both spouses, mediation to settle out of court, or litigation with a trial where a judge rules on the final divorce decisions.